 If you’re going to have access to your child’s passwords, for example if you have a young child who has an email address for which you have the password, then make sure that your child knows this.
 They should understand that you can check their email or account if you have their password, and they should know that you could monitor their activity.
 It’s best to only occasionally check on your child’s messages, and to only bring up concerns with them if they are serious.
 If you try to monitor everything that your child sends, it can result in them findings ways to get around your monitoring such as by setting up a secret account.

-There’s a different concern about digital privacy, and this is about how much information a child may willing share online.
+There’s a different concern about digital privacy, and this is about how much information a child may willingly share online.
 There can be risks from cyberstalking to identity theft if too much personal information is shared on social media sites, forums, chats, or other venues.
-When it comes to dealing with this as a parent, firstly, you need to recognise that different generations have different views on how much online sharing is acceptable.
+When it comes to dealing with this as a parent, firstly, you need to recognize that different generations have different views on how much online sharing is acceptable.
 For example, lots of older people would say that you shouldn’t show a picture of your real face anywhere online.
 However, for a generation with great love for the selfie, this is not a realistic expectation for a teenager.

 You should talk to your child to discuss how much and in what manner they share personal information online.
 In the case of their school, for example, let them know that it’s fine to talk about school in a friends-only Facebook post, but it’s not a good idea to share the name of their school on Twitter.
 Try to get them to think about who might have access to any information that they put online, and whether they would be comfortable sharing this information with strangers.

 You can also teach them not to put their email address in plain text on an open website to discourage email spam, and show them how a reverse Google Image search can find photos even if they thought they had been deleted.
-Again, this is another area where you can model good online behaviour by keeping a professional Twitter account or turning off location detection on apps and services that shouldn’t need to know your location.
+Again, this is another area where you can model good online behavior by keeping a professional Twitter account or turning off location detection on apps and services that shouldn’t need to know your location.

 Are Parental Controls A Good Solution?